 - The time-based pricing model sets prices based on the time period.
 For example, higher fees are charged during peak electricity usage periods, while lower prices are offered during off-peak periods.
 In addition to making more money, it also helps maintain the stability of the power grid.

-- The electricity-based pricing model charges based on power consumption.
+- Charging based on power consumption.
 For example, fast charging may charge higher fees due to higher power, while slow charging is cheaper.
 It reflects the charging cost and encourages users to choose a reasonable charging method.

 - The membership-based pricing model provides users with different prices and service packages.
 Member users can enjoy lower charging fees, priority charging rights, or other services.
 It helps to increase user loyalty.